amtw123456/FareShare/README.md

   port: 5432
 ```

-Note that you have to have a postgreSQL application installed and PG admin to be able to a local server of your postgreSQL database
+Note that you have to have a postgreSQL application installed and PG admin to be able to connect to a local server of your postgreSQL database in your computer

 # 9. Create the database and migrate the models
 Once you have connected your postgreSQL local server to your ruby on rails application type the following commands to the root directory of your backend application